 The Relationship Between Closed Systems and Profit Margins

-SAP’s system is closed from multiple dimensions, just how closed is normally not discussed in polite company.
-When SAP consultants speak of the fabulous “SAP ecosystem” and “standard SAP,” or “certified SAP solution” there is never the slightest hint to the term “closed” or “sectioned off.”
-The prescription of ABAP to customers is just one manifestation of the closed nature to SAP.
+SAP’s system is closed from multiple dimensions, just how closed usually is not discussed in polite company.
+When SAP consultants speak of the fabulous “SAP ecosystem” and “standard SAP” or “certified SAP solution,” there is never the slightest hint to the term “closed” or “sectioned off.”
+The prescription of ABAP to customers is just one manifestation of the closed nature of SAP.

-- High Integration Overhead: SAP continues to be the most difficult system in which to integrate other applications (in fact SAP ERP only integrates to other SAP applications with significant difficulty).
+- High Integration Overhead: SAP continues to be the most complicated system in which to integrate other applications (in fact, SAP ERP only integrates with other SAP applications with significant difficulty).

 - Indirect Access: SAP uses indirect access to instill fear into companies about connecting non-SAP systems to SAP.

 - Partners Lobbying Against All Non SAP Solutions: SAP consulting partners as talk down all non-SAP solutions to their clients vastly overstating the TCO impact of integration.
 This is done entirely because of the financial benefits to the consulting partners.

 - Co-option of Open Source Components: SAP routinely introduces “SAP-ized” versions of open source tools and components.

 The list of restrictions and controls in SAP would be its small book.